 Luckily, we’re here to help.
-Read on to learn the key differences between the meanings of affect and effect, as well as when to use each word and some examples of their correct applications.
+Read on to learn the key different meanings of affect and effect, as well as when to use each word and some examples of their correct applications.
 You’ll soon know whether to use effect or affect in that sentence you’re stuck on.

 The Difference Between Affect and Effect